bagustris/nlp-python/reference.md

 : Labelling sentence to give (different) meaning e.q: /I saw a man/ with telescope/ or /I saw/ a man with telescope/

+Semantic primitive
+: Basic primitive of sense of word, e.g: human, abstract, concrete

+Stop word
+: word not to be index term (function word; be, have, symbol; etc)

 Syntatic
 : Relation of word to other words (structure).

+Thesaurus
+: Database showing *semantic relation* between words

 Tokenization
 : The process of splitting a sentence into its constituent